The purpose of this policy is to ensure that equal educational opportunity is provided for all students of the school district.

-B. The school district prohibits the harassment of any individual for any of the categories listed above.
-For information about the types of conduct that constitute violation of the school district’s policy on harassment and violence and the school district’s procedures for addressing such complaints, refer to the school district’s policy on harassment and violence.
+B. The school district prohibits harassment and discrimination of any individual based on any of the protected classifications listed above.
+For information about the types of conduct that constitute violation of the school district’s policy on harassment and violence and the school district’s procedures for addressing such complaints, refer to Policy 103: Harassment Prohibition.

 C. The school district prohibits discrimination of students with a disability, within the intent of Section 504 of the Rehabilitation Act of 1973 (“Section 504”), who need services, accommodations, or programs in order to receive a free and appropriate public education.
 For information as to protections that may apply pursuant to Section 504 and the school district’s corresponding procedures for addressing disability discrimination complaints, refer to Policy 505: Student Disability Nondiscrimination.